atribecalledarty/i-manage/README.md

 ### Resident Access

-1. Sign in / Register
+1. Sign in / Register (Nymphadora: email: nymphaaaa@owl.com, password: icanchange)
 2. Manager needs to assign user to a unit
 3. Once assigned to a unit, check your balance, and past payment history
 4. Submit a new payment